 Clinical Context: Fluconazole is a synthetic triazole fungistatic agent.
 It is a highly selective inhibitor of fungal cytochrome P-450 sterol C-14 alpha demethylation.

 Clinical Context: Conventional amphotericin B binds to sterols in the cell membrane and alters permeability.
 It is used in patients with granulocytopenia.
+It is usually administered by IV route.
 The oral route is infrequently used and has no advantage over oral clotrimazole or nystatin.

 Clinical Context: Anidulafungin is an antifungal agent of the echinocandin class.
 It inhibits synthesis of 1,3-beta-D-glucan, an essential component of fungal cell walls.
 It is indicated to treat esophageal candidiasis, candidemia, and other forms of candidal infections (eg, intra-abdominal abscesses, peritonitis).